 Beginning with ease of setup, our testers timed how long it took to get an automatic litter box up and running.
 If directions were confusing, or an app annoying, our testers let us know.
-Next it was time to put the litter boxes to the test, running them through a methodology designed to determine their ease of use.
+Next, it was time to put the litter boxes to the test, running them through a methodology designed to determine their ease of use.
 This included evaluations of each box's interface, and putting it through the paces of a manual cleaning cycle.

-Using blue modeling compound dipped in water to simulate solid waste, our testers then rated each box on its performance.
+Using a blue modeling compound dipped in water to simulate solid waste, our testers then rated each box on its performance.
 Water scented with vinegar was used to test how well a box could contain or eliminate smells.
-Once each automatic litter box was put through multiple cleaning cycles, filtering several days worth of waste, we emptied each box of litter and gave each one a thorough cleaning.
+Once each automatic litter box was put through multiple cleaning cycles, filtering several days' worth of waste, we emptied each box of litter and gave each one a thorough cleaning.